5 Benefits Of Swimming For Arthritis

 Arthritis is a condition where a joint becomes painful and inflamed, which can make the movement difficult.
 Those living with arthritic pain know how exhausting and distressing it can be.
 More than 22% of American adults (over 52.5 million people) have arthritis or another rheumatic condition diagnosed by a doctor.

 There are two main types of arthritis — osteoarthritis and rheumatoid arthritis — which damage joints in different ways.
 Osteoarthritis is the most common form of arthritis, affecting millions of people worldwide.
 Rheumatoid arthritis is much less common, but both can be equally painful and physically and mentally taxing.
-Swimming can be a good choice of exercise if you have arthritis because of the multiple benefits that it offers.
-Here are a few-

 1. Reduces the stress on joints

-Swimming is a low impact activity that puts minimal strain on your joints and muscles.
+Swimming is a low impact workout that puts minimal strain on your joints and muscles.
 When in the pool, the water provides buoyancy; around 90 percent of your body weight is supported by the water, thus providing a cushion for the joints and creating an environment to subdue the pain in your joints and muscles.
 While high impact activities like running, jogging, or even walking can put additional stress on your joints and muscles and speed up the progression of arthritis, swimming offers your joints the same mobility, minus the impact of the solid ground.

 Moreover, swimming is an excellent aerobic activity to lose weight – the average person burns anywhere from 400 to 600 calories during one hour of swimming.
 Since excess weight places undue pressure on the joints, exacerbating arthritis, swimming can be a great choice to keep arthritis at bay or delay its onset.